Chilotam1/Google-Data-Analysis-Capstone-Project/README.md

   By: Ajoku, Chilotam

-  Last Updated: 26th of December, 2024 (update ongoing)
+  Last Updated: 1st of January, 2025 (update ongoing)

   ## Introduction
 As part of the [Google Data Analytics Professional Certification](https://www.coursera.org/professional-certificates/google-data-analytics), I completed the capstone case study.
 In this case study, I was given a real-world data analysis scenario for the fictional bike sharing company.
 This study presented a practical data analysis situation involving the fictional bike-sharing company, Cyclistic.
 Assuming the role of a junior data analyst on the Cyclistic marketing team, my responsibility was to examine historical data from the company to address a specific business question.
 I adhered to Google's data analysis framework, which includes the steps of 'ask, prepare, process, analyze, share, and act' to conduct my analysis.